evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 `Async` instances wrap asynchronous functions and are considered lazy, in that they will not run or execute until needed.
-This typically happens at an edge in a program and is done by executing the [`fork`](#fork) method available on the instance, which takes (2) functions as its arguments.
+This typically happens at an edge in a program and is done by executing the [`fork`](#fork) method available on the instance, which takes (3) functions as its arguments.

 The first function passed to [`fork`](#fork) will be called on a [`Rejected`](#rejected) instance and passed the value the `Async` was rejected with.
 The second function is called when [`fork`](#fork) is invoked on a [`Resolved`](#resolved) instance receiving the value the `Async` was resolved with.
+The final function is optional and does not need to be provided unless some clean up is required to happen in response to the cancellation of a forked `Async` flow.
+This third function takes no parameters and will ignore any value that is returned from it.
+This last function will only be called when the given flow is canceled by calling the function returned from crocks.

 At times, in a given environment, it may not be feasible to run an asynchronous flow to completion.
-To address when these use cases pop up, the [`fork`](#fork) function will return a function that ignores its arguments and returns a `Unit`.
+To address when these use cases pop up, the [`fork`](#fork) function will return a function that ignores its arguments and returns `undefined`.
 When this function is called, `Async` will finish running the current "in flight" computation to completion, but will cease all remaining execution.
 Wrapped functions can return a function that will be called when an `Async` computation is canceled, this can be used to clear timeouts or "in flight" XHR requests.
 Cancellation with `Async` is total and will cancel silently, without notification.

 <!-- eslint-disable no-console -->